palewire/first-visual-story/README.md

 - Install dependencies with `pipenv install --dev`
 - Run `make docs`.
 You'll be able to see your local version of the docs at localhost:8000

-## TODO: Editing the example site
+Editing the example site

-The demonstration site at TK is published via TK, following the instructions in the tutorial.
-The files on the web are available here in the `docs` folder.
-Changes made there will go live following a push to the master branch on GitHub.
+The demonstration site at [palewire.github.io/first-visual-story](https://palewire.github.io/first-visual-story/) is published via GitHub Pages and the `docs` folder, following the instructions in the tutorial.Changes made there will go live following a push to the `main` branch.